bronte123/-/_posts/2019-10-01-partTwoOfFirstPost.md

 The Council began with the idea of learning from indiviuals from different backgrounds in attempt to develop a deeper understanding of online harassment.
 The process included searching through a nationwide applicant pool of youth ages 13 - 18 years old.
 After a long delibration period, fifteen applicants were finally invited to serve on the inaugral _Council for Digital Good_.

-The internet is not a program that is located in one geograhical area...
-The online world has an global reach.
-With this in mind, the Council was purposefully structured to have members who resided all over the country.
+The internet is highly influential and has both a national and global reach.
+With this in mind, the Council was purposefully structured to have members who resided from all over the country.

 <table>
   <thead>